Dawnie: Australia's Oldest Public Pool Is Finally Getting An Upgrade

 Save the Dawnie!
 If you're an inner west local you may have heard this war cry around town.
 It's all to do with the gorgeous, historic salt water baths situated on a harbour peninsula at Elkington Park in Balmain.
-Sadly, the Dawn Fraser Bath are in danger of closure due to a battle between Inner West councillors over the urgent repairs.
-The pool, renamed in the 1960s after local Olympic champion Dawn Fraser who learnt to swim there, needs around $6.7 million in repairs, such as raising the boardwalk and pavilions to overcome sea level rises.
+Up until yesterday, the heritage-listed Dawn Fraser Baths were in danger of closure due to a battle between Inner West councillors over the urgent repairs.
+The pool, renamed in the 1960s after local Olympic champion Dawn Fraser, who learnt to swim there, needed around $6.7 million in repairs, such as raising the boardwalk and pavilions to overcome sea level rises.

-The Dawn Fraser Baths feature a tidal salt water pool and is home to Australia’s oldest swimming club.
+The Dawn Fraser Baths feature a tidal saltwater pool and are home to Australia’s oldest swimming club.
 Built in the 1880s, the Baths are Australia's oldest existing public pool.